Lalith0411/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
-  - csh
-  - source /cadence/install/cshrc
-  - virtuoso
+  • csh&emsp;• source /cadence/install/cshrc&emsp;• virtuoso

 #### Procedure for Schematic simulation using Cadence

   1. Now two windows must open